slbailey/Retrovue/docs/domain/Program.md

 If programs are missing or invalid:

 - **Missing programs**: Result in gaps in the schedule (allowed but should generate warnings).
 Under-filled blocks generate avails.
-- **Invalid content references**: System falls back to default content or skips the program slot
+- **Invalid content references**: System falls back to default content or skips the program entry
 - **Unresolvable content**: If content cannot be resolved (e.g., series has no episodes, rule matches no assets), system falls back to alternative content or leaves gap (generates avail)
 - **Invalid rotation policies**: System falls back to default rotation (e.g., sequential) if specified policy is invalid
 - **VirtualAsset expansion failures**: If VirtualAsset cannot expand, system falls back to alternative content or leaves gap